bmelton/bedrouter/README.md

 This prints the configured order, effective input price at the configured cache hit rate, and the enabled rungs serving each class.

+## Classes and conversations

+Classification reads only what the human typed.
+A harness that speaks in the user's name, with a session digest, a watcher wake, or an agent nudge, is skipped: a user turn is treated as injected when it starts with one of `routing.injectedMarkers` (default `U+2063`, the invisible separator firstmate prefixes) or exceeds `routing.shape.humanTurnMaxChars`.
+Without this, a single word inside a 17KB digest sets the class for a whole session.

+Every human turn re-decides the class.
+Raising it needs a strong signal, so a conversation does not thrash upward, and `upgradeOnIntent` gates that.
+Lowering it needs none, and is recorded as `downgrade:<reason>`, because a class that sticks forever turns one bad guess into the price of every later request.

+### The classifier

+The rules answer most requests.
+When they fall through to `default`, a small model decides instead. `routing.classifier.mode` chooses when to ask:
+`fallback` asks only on `default`, `always` also re-asks on the soft verdicts (`keyword:*`, `shape:trivial`).

+The verdict is stored on the conversation, so the classifier costs one short call per conversation and not one per request. `maxChars` clips the excerpt it reads and `timeoutMs` bounds the call.
+A timeout, an API error, or a reply that does not parse keeps the rule verdict and records the reason in `classifierNote`.

+A `trivial` verdict on a request that carries tools becomes `execute`, and the reason gains `+tools-floor`.
+A turn that carries tools can be asked to call one, whatever the turn looks like: "hi" to an agentic harness runs its startup checks.
+Classifier spend is counted against savings in `bedrouter report`.

+### Conversations

+A conversation key is a short hash of the client user id, the system prompt, and the first human turn.
+A changed system prompt or a compaction therefore starts a new conversation, which is why clients that want one continuous view send `x-bedrouter-session`.
+The router keeps the most recent `maxConversations` entries.

+Selection prefers the rung the conversation already used, then any rung from the same vendor, then the cheapest eligible rung.
+Retries, throttling, server failures, truncated output, empty output, and malformed tool JSON move the next request rightward through the eligible stack.
+An identical prompt seen again within `retryWindowMs` reads as a client retry and moves rightward too.
+When no rung to the right serves the current class, the class rises one step instead, from `trivial` to `execute` to `explore`.
+A capability-related Bedrock `ValidationException` excludes the contradicted rung and retries the same request once.

+### Pinned models

+A client that names a rung instead of `auto` still meets the router, and `honorClientModel` decides how far it may disagree.
+A pinned rung that already sits below the cheapest rung serving `execute` turns routing off for that request, with the reason `client-model:pinned`: the client asked for something cheaper than the router would ever pick, so there is nothing to save.
+Above that floor, `honorClientModel: true` keeps the router from selecting anything cheaper than the pinned rung.
+The one exception is a `trivial` class with `trivialBelowFloor` set, where a cheaper rung is the whole point.

 ## Client API

 Use the OpenAI-compatible endpoint for `auto` and all cross-vendor routing: